FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 Beginner investors always tend to wonder whether a seller will have an issue with an assignment of rights taking place.
 It depends on the seller and your correspondence with them.
 If you communicate clearly, then this is typically not an issue.

-The majority of sellers you encounter will not have an issue with the assignment and having another party close on the transaction.
-Sellers’ are usually most concerned that 2 things take place:
+The majority of sellers you encounter will not have an issue with the assignment or have another party close on the transaction.
+Sellers are usually most concerned that two things take place:

-1. that they receive the purchase price for the property that was originally agreed upon, and
+1. They receive the purchase price for the property that was originally agreed upon, and

-2. that the property closes on time at the date which was agreed upon.
+2. The property closes on time on the date agreed upon.

 Communicate clearly with the seller and fulfill the contract obligations, and you shouldn’t have an issue with assigning a real estate contract.